Sunday, January 8, 2012

 Hoisin sauce & Chinese mustard, for the dipping sauce.

-Cut the pork into shreds and coarsely chop the shrimp.
+If using pork loin, cut into shreds; coarsely chop the shrimp.

 Place the pork and shrimp in separate bowls and marinate in soy, rice wine, sesame oil, sugar & white pepper.
 Cover and refrigerate 20-30 minutes before cooking.